Frequently Asked Questions

 5) What Louisiana Department of Wildlife and Fisheries' (LDWF) Deer-Hunting Areas are the various Kisatchie Districts in so I can determine the gun-hunting dates?

-For gun deer-hunting, KNF lands are seperate and distinct from the LDWF Deer-Hunting Areas listed in the front part of the LDWF's Hunting Seasons and Regulations pamphlet.
+For gun deer-hunting, KNF lands are separate and distinct from the LDWF Deer-Hunting Areas listed in the front part of the LDWF's Hunting Seasons and Regulations pamphlet.
 KNF gun deer-hunting dates are listed in the "Kisatchie National Forest" section toward the rear of LDWF's Hunting Seasons and Regulations pamphlet.

 6) Where are the best places on KNF to hunt deer?